mushihao/cuda/nv_study/README.md

 * The constant cache BW is slow (2 bytes/clk), and it is better when you have multiple outstanding accesses with the same address.
 This is different from L1/L2.
 And since the bandwidth is not increasing with more blocks, it means there is only 1 constant cache.
 Probably this is a simple blocking cache with low bandwidth.

+(But the third conclusion is conflicting with the second one, while I thought there are multiple copies of constant caches and there are some sharing rules between SMs and constant caches.
+Need further testing and thoughts.)

 ## 3. Texture

 using 1D sampling should be fine